mehdi-fathi/sicilian-test-orchestra/README.md

 potential to impact other action.
 For this purpose, we need to provide data requirements , in old way.

+The main different is this package is not supposed to assert status or response.
+This package just send request and show them response and status with other information to you.
+When you have 500 error in specifics senario, you are able to detect what's problem.
+Sometimes you have leaking data in an end-point in a specifics senario.
+So you can check all either response or status so that you make sure everything is ok.

 THIS PACKAGE IS UNDER DEVELOPING

 ## Features